yousty/pg_eventstore/docs/multiple_commands.md

 # Multiple commands

-`pg_eventstore` implements `#multiple` method to allow you to make several different commands atomic.
+`pg_eventstore` implements the `#multiple` method to allow you to make several different commands atomic.
 Example:

 ```ruby
 PgEventstore.client.multiple do